YHDiamond/RemoteControl/README.md

 # RemoteControl
-Single-joycon, bluetooth-connected remote control with an Arduino Uno.
+Single-joycon, bluetooth-connected remote control with an ESP32 dev module.